social-protocols/rankers/notes/roadmap.md

 ## API

-- [ ] register posts after receiving first vote instead of having separate `create_post` endpoint -> this means that `submission_time` (and potentially some other information about the post) must be in the vote event
 - [ ] `get_ranking/:method` endpoint (i.e., one endpoint for all rankings)
 - [ ] `get_score` endpoint (requiring: `post_id`, `method`)
 - [ ] sketch out documentation and guides